devkmaan/TweetMoodTracker/README.md

 Although creating the dataset was time-consuming, it was crucial for developing an accurate depression detector that goes beyond mere sentiment analysis.

 ![Positive words](https://user-images.githubusercontent.com/14244685/63386084-108a0d80-c3c4-11e9-8735-77afc986cc33.png)
 ![negitive words](https://user-images.githubusercontent.com/14244685/63386087-108a0d80-c3c4-11e9-9796-588ce316ed70.png)

-## Future Plan<a name="futureplan"></a>

-- Use an external software such as liwc (http://liwc.wpengine.com/) to review the linguistic and emotional content of the tweets, and verify that the labels are correct.

 ## Resources<a name="resources"></a>